Beneath the World Tree: Understanding SVG as Scene Graph

 Rotation can also be captured in matrix form:

-And rotation can be combined with scale by adding a scaling factor, $S$ as follows:
+And rotation can be combined with scale by adding scale factors, $Sx$ and $Sy$ :

 - a = $S_x \cdot cos(\theta)$